Qiskit/qiskit/crates/circuit/README.md

 In the future we'll be able to remove all of that except for label.

 At rest a `CircuitInstruction` is compacted into a `PackedInstruction` which caches reused qargs in the instructions to reduce the memory overhead of `CircuitData`.
-The `PackedInstruction` objects get unpacked back to `CircuitInstruction` when accessed for a more convienent working form.
+The `PackedInstruction` instances get unpacked back to `CircuitInstruction` when accessed for a more convienent working form.

-Additionally the `CircuitData` contains a `param_table` field which is used to track parameterized instructions that are using python defined `ParameterExpression` objects for any parameters and also a global phase field which is used to track the global phase of the circuit.
+Additionally the `CircuitData` contains a `param_table` field which is used to track parameterized instructions that are using python defined `ParameterExpression` instances for any parameters and also a global phase field which is used to track the global phase of the circuit.

 ## Operation Model